--Supporting LGBTQ+ & Gender-Diverse Youth
+Supporting LGBTQIA+ & Gender-Diverse Youth

-Understanding the unique challenges faced by LGBTQ+ and gender-diverse youth is important for professionals working with this population.
+Understanding the unique challenges faced by LGBTQIA+ and gender-diverse youth is important for professionals working with this population.
 Establishing a welcoming and inclusive environment is key to helping youth and their families feel protected and supported.

 California Evidence-Based Clearinghouse for Child Welfare